-Six UCHealth patients are the first in Colorado to receive a new heart device that can reduce their stroke risks and get them off powerful blood thinners.
+Six UCHealth patients are the first in Colorado to receive The WATCHMAN device is a new heart impant that can reduce their stroke risks and get them off powerful blood thinners.

 Heart specialists at UCHealth’s Medical Center of the Rockies and University of Colorado Hospital were the first in the state to implant the Watchman, a small, umbrella-like device that prevents clots for people with non-valvular atrial fibrillation.